 My husband remembers pacing the aisles of the airplane as we flew there for the first time, children sleeping peacefully, worrying about what he had wrought on our family.
-How would we adapt a very American lifestyle to this small, tropical, island-state with three predominant cultures–Chinese, Malay, and Indian?
+How would we adapt a very American lifestyle to this small, tropical, island-state with three predominant cultures–Chinese, Malaysian, and Indian?

 There was a refugee camp located in a former British barracks on Hawkins Road in the Sembawang area of Singapore.
 It was established after the fall of Saigon in 1975 for Vietnamese “Boat People”.
 Because Singapore did not accept refugees, this camp was a transit stop before deportation to countries accepting them.
 Volunteer nurses were needed.
 Jan signed us up.